-Cement, concrete and ceramic materials account for over 8% of global CO2 emissions.
-These emissions are set to rise as countries continue to develop and urbanize.
+Construction materials and processes account for about 20% of global CO2 emissions - a proportion that is set to rise as countries continue to develop and urbanize.

-Half of these emissions arise from chemical processes - meaning even a full transition to green energy and transportation wouldn't eliminate the associated carbon footprint.
-To fully decarbonize these materials, we need to find radical, green alternatives and/or embrace carbon capture technologies.
+Much of these emissions arise from chemical processes - meaning even a full transition to green energy and transportation wouldn't eliminate the associated carbon footprint.
+To fully decarbonize construction materials, we need to find radical, green alternatives and/or embrace carbon capture technologies.

 Source: Catham House Report, 2018

 We're developing sustainable alternatives to cement, concrete and ceramic materials by combining plant-derived biopolymers with inorganic minerals to produce strong, hard materials.
-We avoid petroleum-based solvents and high-temperature processing to produce these biomimetic hybrid (bio-hybrid) materials which have mechanical properties on par with ordinary concrete.
+We avoid petroleum-based solvents and high-temperature processing to produce these relatively green biocomposite materials.

 "Interesting, very interesting!"

 Mr. Dan Jones, Expert in Historical Building Materials.